andrew/ultimate-awesome/README.md

 - [awesome-egypt-opensource](https://github.com/mfouad/awesome-egypt-opensource) - Curated list of awesome opensource projects started and maintained by Egyptian developers.
 - [awesome-world](https://github.com/planetopendata/awesome-world) - A collection of awesome world  (countries, cities, codes, flags, languages, latitude/longitude, etc.) datasets.
 - [awesome-ai-efficiency](https://github.com/prunaai/awesome-ai-efficiency) - A curated list of materials on AI efficiency.
+- [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-prompt-engineering](https://github.com/brandonhimpfen/awesome-prompt-engineering) - A curated list of resources, tools, papers, and platforms for prompt engineering in large language models (LLMs) and generative AI.
 - [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.
 - [awesome-VLLMs](https://github.com/JackYFL/awesome-VLLMs) - This repository collects papers on VLLM applications.
 We will update new papers irregularly.